sebaannkuruvilla/NLP/README.md

 # NLP
-In this repository i will be focussing on projects focussing on various NLP tasks
+In this repository I will be focussing on projects implementing various NLP tasks

-Projects Added so far:  \
+Projects Added so far:
 * movie-reviews-nb-cnn-bilstm-pytorch.ipynb :  A Movie Review classification  task is implemented using various text classification techniques below
   - Gaussian Naive Bayes Classifier
   - 1D convolutions for Text